containerbuilding/cbi/README.md

-Buildah  | Privileged containers needs to be enabled BuildKit | Privileged containers needs to be enabled kaniko   | N/A
+Buildah  | Privileged containers needs to be enabled BuildKit | Privileged containers needs to be enabled kaniko   | N/A img      | Privileged containers needs to be enabled (See [`kubernetes/community#1934`](https://github.com/kubernetes/community/pull/1934) and [Jess's blog](https://blog.jessfraz.com/post/building-container-images-securely-on-kubernetes/) for the ongoing work to remove this requirement)

 You may edit the YAML file to remove unneeded plugins or change the priorities.